 If you leave your kiddos at one of the Children Programming locations, you may feel the need to tip them (like a babysitter.)
 However, you do not tip these Cast Members.
 If you use an outside company like Kids Nite Out, you will want to tip the babysitter a little extra.
 You can tip from 10-20%.

 Cast Members You Do NOT Tip

-We hope the ultimate guide to tipping at Disney World helps you plan your amazing family vacation.
+Tipping is always based on good service.
+We hope the ultimate guide to tipping at Disney World in Florida helps you plan your amazing family vacation.